Chapter 9:

 “I guess I’ll use my student card,” she said reluctantly.
 Despite getting expelled from high school, she kept the outdated piece of plastic with her on a whim.
 It sits in one of the miniature drawers she keeps stationery on her bedroom desk.

-The next morning, Asuka wakes up to the alarm she set for nine am so that she can make it to the office at least by eleven thirty.
-She already showered the night before to decrease morning prep time, so the first thing she does is wash her face and brush her teeth.
-She gave up on attempting to brush her hair into a manageable style, wrangling her reddish-brown curls under a fruit print bandana instead.
-She put on clothes that she feels would give off the best impression on someone she’s never met before.
+She gives up on attempting to brush her hair into a manageable style, wrangling her reddish-brown curls under a fruit print bandana instead.
+She put on clothes that she feels will give off the best impression to someone she’s never met before.
 She decided to go with an oversized yellow cable knit sweater and a long black skirt with a light brown grid pattern to give off a sweeter impression.
 It’s a far cry from her usual ensemble of a T-shirt, jacket, and jeans, but she doesn’t mind the change.

 Downstairs she creates a mental checklist of all the things she needs to bring with her in her shoulder bag so that she was not met with any unpleasant surprises by the time she was already halfway out the door.
 “Student card, train pass, keys, notebook…” with everything in place she heads toward the door, backtracking to grab an unwrapped piece of bread from the fridge.
 The trash she left the other day is still there, so she makes sure to take it out with her.

-Asuka makes it to the Sugawa office about 10 minutes before her noon meeting with Tanaka-san Who spoke to her over the phone yesterday.
-The train ride itself was around 30 minutes from where she was in Matsushige, and the office is 8 minutes away, basically right around the corner from the station.
 She can imagine Kyo enjoying a quiet commute while he caught up on sleep, that is, at least until she remembers how packed and stuffy trains get first thing in the morning.
 Oh well, it was a nice thought while it lasted.

-When she enters the building, she is greeted by a front desk agent whose voice she recognizes over the phone.
+When she enters the building, she is greeted by a front desk agent whose voice she recognizes from over the phone.
+“Hello, good morning,” she beams professionally as Asuka approaches her.
+“Welcome to the Sugawa Delivery Takamatsu branch.
+How can I help you?”

 MyAnimeList iconMyAnimeList icon